 On September 25, 1993, as a drug paraphernalia, as well as a shotgun were recovered from ment's Bomb Squad was notified.
 Investigation by the Bomb Squad revealed that the grenades were not live, and the residents were allowed to return to their homes.
-Two suspects were arrested on the scene, and charges are pending further investigation.

-While searching a safe inside hand grenades which had markings that indicated that they were live.
+While searching a safe inside of the Department's Warrant the residence, officers discov-Entry Team executed a search ered several "Pineapple" type hand grenades which had markings that indicated that they were live.
 The building and four surrounding apartment buildings were evacuated and the Prince Georges County Fire Depart-